Social Media Analysis

 Extremely good value for the objective information you need to take your business forward

 We were requested to perform analysis for a new Holiday Home that was using social media for promoting their business.
-They used two main social media channels, namely Facebook and Twitter.
-The Holiday Home was decorated to a really high standard and was only open for the summer season.
+They used two leading social media channels, namely Facebook and Twitter.
+The Holiday Home was decorated to a high standard and was only open for the summer season.
 The owners don’t reside in the area so wouldn’t be classed as locals and aren’t really “plugged in” to the community however they have made a lot of friends in the area.
 The issue was they didn’t feel they were getting results from all of their social media activity.

 - We chose both local hotels to add as competitors and while its a slightly different market having shorter stays and offering catering, they are generally promoting the area as a destination to visit.

 - We also chose a local guesthouse that offers itself as a high-value premium destination.
 This was the same market as our customer but a different niche having that premium rate and excellent restaurant service.
 Again, promoting the area as a destination.

 - We added all the other holiday homes in the area too.

 We needed to understand and agree with the scope of the analysis.
 During the discovery phase, we decided that the 2018 summer season would provide us with a good sample of social media activity for review.

 When we ran the analysis using our professional tools and scanned against all of the customers and competitors social media activities starting from April 2018, we found:

 - In context, our customer (in orange) had above-average engagement overall, but it was still nearly half as much engagement as the top competitor.